 Address: 21 Wellington Street, London, WC2E 7RQ

-Nearest Tube or Train: Charing Cross (Northern line, Bakerloo line), Covent Garden (Piccadilly line)
+Nearest Underground or Train Station: Charing Cross (Northern line, Bakerloo line), Covent Garden (Piccadilly line)

 Nearest Buses: 6, 9, 11, 13, 15, 23, 77A, 91, 139, 176